Lidia Patty: Early life and education

+Career and trade unionism

-In 1994, Patty joined the Bartolina Sisa Federation, serving as its provincial executive until 1999.
+In 1994, Patty joined the Bartolina Sisa Confederation, the national indigenous peasant women's union, serving as its provincial executive until 1999.
 Around this time, she also began making inroads into politics.
 Although originally a partisan of the Revolutionary Left Movement (MIR), Patty quickly grew disenfranchised with the party and resigned from its ranks within a few weeks or months of registering.
 "I did not agree with their ideology," she explained, "the MIR used us indigenous people; I did not want to be used."
 Instead, Patty turned to a less established front: the nascent Movement for Socialism (MAS-IPSP).
 According to one indigenous authority from the Saavedra Province, once the MAS established a presence in Charazani, Patty became a member "overnight".

 In 1999, with the campaign underway for that year's municipal elections, Patty was nominated to seek a seat on the Charazani Municipal Council.
 She topped the MAS's electoral list in the district but failed to attain the position.
 Undeterred, she again contested the race in 2004 and was elected as a substitute councillor.
 Throughout her tenure, Patty stood out as a polemic figure, even netting herself a year-long suspension for "bad behavior" at one point, although she alleges that it was really retribution for her denunciations of economic mismanagement.
 Patty later challenged the suspension in court and won, forcing the municipality to pay her financial compensation.

 Chamber of Deputies

 Election

 Following the conclusion of her term on the municipal council, Patty remained active in party politics and union organizing, rising to become departmental secretary of the Bartolina Sisa Confederation.
 In 2014, the MAS nominated her to accompany Manuel Canelas as his running mate on the party's electoral list.
 She agreed and was elected to represent the La Paz Department in the Chamber of Deputies.
-In doing so, Patty became the first female member of the Kallawaya population ever to hold a seat in parliament—one of two Kallawaya elected that cycle, together with José Mendoza.
-They are, collectively, the second and third Kallawaya parliamentarians, after Walter Álvarez.
+In doing so, Patty became the first Kallawaya woman ever to hold a seat in parliament—elected alongside José Mendoza, together becoming the second and third Kallawaya parliamentarians, after Walter Álvarez.